I offer a professional behavioural referral service for you and your clients, and have detailed below what you and your client can expect from this.

 - A comprehensive report sent to both client and Veterinary Surgeon;

-- Three months follow-on support provided by email or telephone (or in person if requested).
+- Three months follow-on support - generally provided by email or telephone (subject to terms).

 If you would like to refer a client and animal under your care, please email the following documents to me: